 If you want to grow, boost, or increase the number of streams you get on Spotify, there is actually a way you can use the Spotify algorithm to get free streams.

-To get free Spotify streams, artists need to trigger the Spotify algorithm to start getting placed in algorithmic playlists such as Release Radar, Discover Weekly, and Radio.
+To get free Spotify streams in 2023, artists need to trigger the Spotify algorithm to start getting placed in algorithmic playlists such as Release Radar, Discover Weekly, and Radio.
 If the algorithm notices a song is gaining popularity by getting repeat listens and saves at a high rate, Spotify will push that song out to similar listeners for free.

 In addition to algorithmic playlists, Spotify will reward artists by giving them the opportunity to get free streams from Spotify’s editorial playlists.